 With this running schedule you'll be able to run 10k in no time

-Are you to telling your friends for months that you should start running again?
-Well, the time to begin just arrived.
-We hand you a schedule and other useful tips to run 10 kilometers in no time.
-Let's go!
+Have you been telling your friends for months that you're going to start running again?
+Well, the time to begin has finally arrived.
+We're here to equip you with a schedule and handy tips to conquer 10 kilometers in no time.
+Let's dive in!

 You shouldn't be reading this blog if you want to get a handful of tips on how to lose weight.
 But to be honest, it's a lot easier to run when you're eating healthy.
 Running requires a lot of energy from your body!
 Eat a varied meal the evening before you go running and eat a light meal that contains carbohydrates just before you go running.
 You don't want to get hungry while running.
 After the training it's important that you get a good mix of carbohydrates and protiens to feed your muscles and start your recovery period.
 These are products like oatmeal, quark, vegetables & fruit.
 No, not those delicious snacks from the pantry!

 After your run, you may treat yourself with something tasty of course, but try to do this moderately.
 Protein and carbohydrates are the most important thing.
 Because the better and faster you recover, the earlier you can start your next training!